robenkleene/robenkleene.github.io/_drafts/2020-01-26-web-mobile-and-desktop-apps-and-their-benefits.md

 [^collaborationisdeceptivelyhuge]: Collaboration is much broader than it at first appears, encompassing not just examples like Google Docs, but also, [content management systems](https://en.wikipedia.org/wiki/Content_management_system), or any kind of employee portal.
 The majority of software used to run businesses is collaboration software.

-[^powerisatoddswithcollaboration]: Power is at odds with collaboration because the more powerful and app is, the harder it is to use, and the harder it is to use, the less people who can use it, which means the less people to colloborate with.
+[^powerisatoddswithcollaboration]: Power is at odds with collaboration because the more powerful an app is, the harder it is to use, and the harder it is to use, the fewer people who can use it, which means fewer people to colloborate with.

 [^trucksarepopular]: Amusingly, the [top selling vehicle in the US](https://en.wikipedia.org/wiki/List_of_best-selling_automobiles#National_bestsellers) is the [Ford F-Series truck](https://en.wikipedia.org/wiki/Ford_F-Series).